Amazon

 • It solves a pain point competing products don’t.
 The secret sauce on Amazon is to offer something different and valuable that customers will appreciate that your competitors currently don’t offer.
 This leads to many “Finally, I got what I was looking for!”
 5-star reviews.

 • Isn’t TOO expensive.
-While you don’t have to be the lowest-priced option to sell on Amazon, you can’t price things too high because then people will complain via reviews about how expensive your product is and didn’t solve all their problems in life.
+While you don’t have to be the lowest-priced option to sell on Amazon, you can’t price things too high because then people will complain via negative reviews about how expensive your product is and didn’t solve all their problems in life.

 2- Request a review (without angering Amazon)